Rightpoint/RZDataBinding/README.md

 ## Callback Coalescing (Advanced)

-RZDataBinding also offers an advanced feature for fine-tuning areas of your application that receive or send an extreme number of KVO notifications, which may be incur a performance cost.
-For example, a complex view might trigger an expensive layout operation whenever one of several properties change, and some work may require changing those properties several times before they settle to final values.
-In this case, RZDataBinding can treat blocks of work as an "atomic" event.
-That is, supported callbacks will be coalesced and sent once, when the work completes.
+RZDataBinding also provides a coalescing mechanism for fine-tuning areas of your application that receive or send an extreme number of KVO notifications, which may be incur a performance cost.
+For example, a complex view might trigger an expensive layout operation whenever one of several properties change.
+Or, some work may require changing properties several times before they settle to final values.
+In these kinds of cases, it may be beneficial to have RZDataBinding treat a block of work as an "atomic" event.
+That is, supported callbacks should be coalesced and sent once, when the work completes.

 [`RZDBCoalesce`](RZDataBinding/RZDBCoalesce.h) provides a block interface: